rkm/personal-centos8/README.md

 ### Automatic

-Drop an SSH key pair onto a new VM, and run:
+Drop an SSH key pair onto a new VM, or use ssh-agent, and run:

 ```bash
 > curl -Ls https://raw.githubusercontent.com/rkm/personal-centos8/master/install.sh | bash